Rufus Wainwright: 2000-2006: Poses and Want

 In 2003, Rufus released the full-length album Want One.
 Then Wainwright's album Want Two, from which four songs were released as the EP Waiting for a Want, was released by DreamWorks/Geffen on November 16, 2004.
-The live iTunes Sessions EP entitled Alright, Already: Live in Montréal was released on March 15, 2005.
-A DVD entitled All I Want, featuring a biographical documentary, music videos, and live performances, was released internationally in 2005.
+The live iTunes Sessions EP titled Alright, Already: Live in Montréal was released on March 15, 2005.
+A DVD titled All I Want, featuring a biographical documentary, music videos, and live performances, was released internationally in 2005.
 That same year, Wainwright made two major contributions as a solo vocalist to a pair of records: the Mercury Prize-winning Antony and the Johnsons' I Am a Bird Now and Burt Bacharach's At This Time.

 Want One and Want Two were repackaged as Want for a November 2005 release to coincide with the beginning of a British tour.
 This version of Want One contains two extra songs: "Es Muß Sein" and "Velvet Curtain Rag".
 The Want package in the UK has two bonus tracks: "Chelsea Hotel No. 2" (a Leonard Cohen cover) and "In With the Ladies", which replace "Coeur de parisienne – Reprise d'Arletty" and "Quand vous mourez de nos amours" from 2004's augmented edition.